andrewaylett/asmble/README.md

 Asmble is a compiler that compiles [WebAssembly](http://webassembly.org/) code to JVM bytecode.
 It also contains an interpreter and utilities for working with WASM code from the command line and from JVM languages.

+This repository is a fork of the original, with many thanks to @cretz for Asmble itself and to @renatoathaydes for the original Gradle plugin implementation.

 ## Features

 * WASM to JVM bytecode compiler (no runtime required)